out61h/rtl/README.md

 ## About the Project

-RTL is useful for making Windows native applications with extremely small size (several kilobytes) without other dependencies except WinAPI system libraries.
+RTL is useful for making Windows native applications with extremely small size (from several kilobytes) without any dependencies except WinAPI system libraries.
 It is implemented in header-only style.

 ## TODO